University of Tokyo Atacama Observatory

 The University of Tokyo Atacama Observatory (TAO) is an astronomical observatory located on the summit of Cerro Chajnantor, at an altitude of 5640 m within a lava dome in the Atacama Desert of northern Chile.
 The site is located less than 5 km north-northeast of the Llano de Chajnantor Observatory, where the Atacama Large Millimeter Array (ALMA) is located, but is over 580 m higher in elevation.
-It is also 28 m higher than the Fred Young Submillimeter Telescope proposed for the same peak.
+It is also 28 m higher than the site proposed for the Fred Young Submillimeter Telescope on the same peak.
+The observatory is operated by the Graduate School of Science and Faculty of Science, University of Tokyo.
+Operation began in 2024.